estnltk/estnltk_resources/README.md

             # size of the unpacked resource in GB. floating point number. optional.
             "size": ___,

+            # MD5 hexdigest string of the packed resource. optional.
+            "md5": ___,

             # path of the resource inside the resources folder once it has been unpacked.
             # must be unique. mandatory